 When I was in the corporate world, I was part of several restructuring and retrenchment exercises and my experience has been that the company always held onto the people who solve problems.
 Always.
 Even if their positions were redundant, the company found a new position for them to fill so that they could do what they do best.
 Whether you’re working for a big organisation or a small start-up, the leaders or owners will always find a way to retain those who find solutions.

 3. Rules of Successful Corporate Career: Own your development.

 If you wait for your leader to develop you or create opportunities for you, you have placed your future in the hands of somebody who should not be expected to care about your future more than you do.
 In the bus that transports you towards your vision, the driver’s seat is reserved for you and you only.
 For every turn, every detour, every advancement – as much as it may be influenced by one or more people on the bus – the decision-maker and executer of those moves will always be you, the driver.

 If there is a job or position you want, contact your human resources department, ask for the approved profile of that job and begin to dissect it yourself.
 Once you understand what that job requires in terms of knowledge, skill and experience, implement a plan to acquire those things.
 If you have a good leader, they will welcome your desire to grow and will connect you to the people and resources you need in order to successfully implement your plan.

-Four: Thinking and behaving as if you owned the company will lift your thinking and behaving.
+4. Rules of Successful Corporate Career: Thinking and behaving as if you owned the company will lift your thinking and behaving.